ecsyjs/ecsy/docs/manual/Architecture.md

 ![ECSY architecture](http://ecsy.io/docs/manual/images/ECSY%20Architecture.svg)

 ## Overview
-ECSY (Pronounced as "eksi") is a Entity Component System (ECS) engine for web applications.
+ECSY (Pronounced as "eksi") is an Entity Component System (ECS) engine for web applications.
-The basic idea of this pattern is to move from defining our entities using inherance as in Object Oriented Programming, to using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
+The basic idea of this pattern is to move from defining the entities in our application using composition in a Data Oriented Programming paradigm. ([More info on wikipedia](https://en.wikipedia.org/wiki/Entity_component_system))
 Some common terminology of the elements needed to build an ECSY application are:
 - `entity`: Is an object that has an unique ID and can have multiple components attached to it.
 - `component`: Is where the data is stored.